Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Accelerator Modifications: Rebunching protons at a higher RF frequency

 \subsubsection{Voltage transition functions}

 The main strategy for manipulating longitudinal phase space adiabatically, i.e. without changing the emittance, is to adjust RF cavity voltages on time scales that are much longer than the synchrotron frequency at any given time.
-In practice, it is difficult to achieve this condition because the synchrotoron frequency tends to zero as the rf voltage is lowered.
-In a study of beam preparation for the Fermilab g-2 experiment, K.Y.
-Ng explored functions for adiabatic voltage changes of cavities that preserve longitudinal emittance \cite{adiabatic_capture}.
-If $A$ is the area of on RF bucket, then a particular function follows from the adiabatic condition $\omega_s \gg \frac{1}{A} \frac{\mathrm{d}A}{\mathrm{d}t}$
+In practice, it is difficult to achieve this condition because the synchrotron frequency tends to zero as the RF voltage is lowered.
+The Fermilab g-2 experiment has explored functions for adiabatic voltage changes of cavities that preserve longitudinal emittance \cite{adiabatic_capture}.
+If $A$ is the area of an RF bucket, and the bucket has a square shape, then the following functions can be derived from the adiabatic condition $\omega_s \gg \frac{1}{A} \frac{\mathrm{d}A}{\mathrm{d}t}$

 for ramping voltages up ($V_1 > V_0$), and